 The course provides an overview of the latest research investigating brain mechanisms underlying some of the cutting-edge topics in cognitive neuroscience.
 At the outset, students will be introduced to basic concepts of cognitive neuroscience and the range of techniques used with both healthy subjects and clinical populations.
 In subsequent weeks, classes will consist of detailed introductions to specific topics, student presentations and class discussion of scientific literature.
 The goal is for students to acquire knowledge about cognitive and clinical neuroscience through selected topics and to develop critical thinking skills when evaluating scientific literature.

 Prerequisites

-Psychology 205 or Psychology 200 and 201, Psyc 312 (Experimental Design & Quantitative Method) and Psyc 375 (Brain and Behaviour).
+Psyc 312 (Experimental Design & Quantitative Method) and Psyc 375 (Brain and Behaviour).

 Required Text